-Many of the ashramites keep careful notes of Amma’s satsangs, and while She is talking you can see their heads bent, pens leaping across the page in an effort to keep pace with the torrential flow of Amma’s wisdom.
-After She answers a question, Amma often says that Her answer is not complete, and She would like Her children to connect the points or complete the picture.
-Of course we never feel that Amma has left anything unclear, but it Her way of getting Her children to speak up.
+Many of the ashramites keep careful notes of Amma’s Satsang, and while She is talking you can see their heads bent, pens leaping across the page in an effort to keep pace with the torrential flow of Amma’s wisdom.
+After she answers a question, Amma often says that Her answer is not complete, and She would like Her children to connect the points or complete the picture.
+Of course, we never feel that Amma has left anything unclear, but it is Her way of getting Her children to speak up.
 Today, in a show of humility and affection, Amma listened carefully to Her children.

 It was nearing 3 p.m.
 Amma took the microphone and started singing “Bhajo Re Bhajo.”
 It created a wonderful ambience and soon everyone was clapping and singing in rapture.
 Was it because of the special natural surroundings, or due to the sadhana that Amma had performed in this very place?
 The fact is that that Friday afternoon on the beach had created a deep impact in the hearts of all, and a stronger echo in their souls.
 Will such a blessed moment’s come again?
 Will She call for meditation here more often?
 This is now a cherished desire in everyone’s hearts.